Courses

 This course provides students with a basic knowledge of the principles of law that regulate both the amateur and professional sports industries.
 In addition, students will become familiar with legal principles relating to contracts and property.
 The course materials will be taken primarily from sport and will concentrate on the many legal issues that regulate this unique industry.
 Special emphasis will be placed on the risks of litigation.

 SM 202.
-Hospitality and Sport Facility Design and Management.
+Sport Facility and Event Management.
 3 Hours.

 SM 203.
 Sport in Society.
 3 Hours.